Eleanor Roosevelt: Death

 In April 1960, Roosevelt was diagnosed with aplastic anemia soon after being struck by a car in New York City.
-In 1962, she was given steroids, which activated a dormant case of tuberculosis in her bone marrow, and she died, aged 78, of resulting cardiac failure at her Manhattan home at 55 East 74th Street on the Upper East Side on November 7, 1962, cared for by her daughter, Anna.
+In 1962, she was given steroids, which activated a dormant case of tuberculosis in her bone marrow, and she died at age 78 of resulting cardiac failure at her Manhattan home at 55 East 74th Street on the Upper East Side on November 7, 1962, cared for by her daughter, Anna.
 President John F. Kennedy ordered all United States flags lowered to half-staff throughout the world on November 8 in tribute to Roosevelt.

 Funeral services were held two days later in Hyde Park, where she was interred next to her husband in the Rose Garden at Springwood Estate, the Roosevelt family home.
-Attendees included President Kennedy, Vice President Lyndon B. Johnson and former presidents Truman and Eisenhower, who honored Roosevelt.
+Attendees included President Kennedy, Vice President Lyndon B. Johnson, and former presidents Truman and Eisenhower, who honored Roosevelt.

-After her death, Eleanor's retreat at Val-Kill near Hyde Park was eventually preserved as the Eleanor Roosevelt National Historic Site.
+After her death, Roosevelt's retreat at Val-Kill near Hyde Park was eventually preserved as the Eleanor Roosevelt National Historic Site.
 Her family deeded the family vacation home on Campobello Island to the governments of the U.S. and Canada, and in 1964 they created the 2800 acre Roosevelt Campobello International Park.
-The Franklin Delano Roosevelt Memorial on the National Mall is the only United States presidential memorial to depict a First Lady; the statue of Eleanor is displayed with a likeness of the United Nations seal.
+The Franklin Delano Roosevelt Memorial on the National Mall is the only United States presidential memorial to depict a First Lady; the statue of Roosevelt is displayed with a likeness of the United Nations seal.